dwachss/bililiteRange/docs/find.md

 ```

+Note that `word` uses `/\b/`, which is a zero-length separator, so `outer` is irrelevant, and repeatedly searching for it (as with
+`range.('to', 'word', true).bounds('endbounds')) will not move forward as it would with other separators.

 ### `bounds('from', separator: RegExp, outer = false)`

 Extends the beginning of the range back to the immediately preceding `separator` (forces `backward` to be true and `wrapscan` to be false).
 Does not include the